-- Log on to the new instance to verify the data.
+- Log on to the new RDS instance and verify the data.

-- Migrate the data to the original instance.
+- Migrate the data to the original RDS instance.

-- The new instance must have the same whitelist, backup, and parameter settings as the original instance.
+- The new RDS instance has the same IP address whitelists, backup settings, and parameter settings as the original RDS instance.

-- The new instance contains the account information of the backup set.
+- The new RDS instance contains the account information in the data backup file that you select.

-The original instance must meet the following conditions:
+The original RDS instance must meet the following requirements:

-- The instance is in the Running state and is not locked.
+- The original RDS instance is in the Running state and is not locked.

-- No migration task is being performed for the instance.
+- No migration tasks are being performed for the original RDS instance.

-- At least one backup set is available for the instance.
+- At least one data backup file is available for the original RDS instance.

-- Select the region where the RDS instance resides.
+- Select the region where the original RDS instance resides.

 - In the left-side navigation pane, click Backup and Restoration.

-- In the upper-right corner of the page, click Restore Database (Previously Clone Database).
+- In the upper-right corner of the page that appears, click Restore Database (Previously Clone Database).